First and Second Language Acquisition Theories

 to reveal some comments.

-The behaviour
+| The behaviour

+emerges before it is necessary | Children use language before they need it.
 Children are fed, clothed and looked after well into life (sometimes until well after puberty).
 Children do not need language to survive.
 What is surprising is that language develops at more or less the same stage in life regardless of the culture. |

-The behaviour
+| The behaviour

-A child does not, it seems clear, suddenly decide to
+appears without the individual making a conscious decision | A child does not, it seems clear, suddenly decide to

+learn a language.
 Individuals may decide to learn other skills, such as bricklaying or playing the flute, but these skills are clearly of a different order from speech. |

-The emergence
+| The emergence

 of the behaviour is not triggered by external events